Testing Strategies

 In short, a strategic approach ensures testing is proactive, structured, and quality-focused, leading to a reliable and maintainable software product.

-Test Strategies for Conventional Software
+Test Strategies for Conventional Software:

 Test strategies for conventional software (developed using traditional models like the Waterfall or V-Model) focus on structured, phase-wise testing that aligns with the software development life cycle.